anuragkumarak95/wordnet/README.md

 ## Using Streamer Functionality

-1. run on bash '`$pip install -r requirements.txt`' @ root directory and you will be ready to go..
+1. `Clone this repo` and run on bash '`$pip install -r requirements.txt`' @ root directory and you will be ready to go..

-1. Clone this repo and go to root-dir(~), Create a config.py file with details mentioned below:
+1. Go to root-dir(~), Create a config.py file with details mentioned below:
     ```python
     # Variables that contains the user credentials to access Twitter Streaming API
     # this link will help you(http://socialmedia-class.org/twittertutorial.html)